Configuration File

 boolean

-It is recommended to enable this option when:
+It is recommended to enable this option when a project has handcrafted or generated type declarations.

 - Default: